Elon Musk Warns ‘Greatest Risk’ To Civilization Is Artificial Intelligence

 Making matters worse, he went on, is the fact that the majority of large companies pursuing such technology are publicly traded firms, and are accountable to shareholders for failing to stay ahead of AI trends.

 The most important task, explained Musk, is to learn as much as possible about AI and the threat it poses to humanity.
-He used as an example the “remarkable” progress Google DeepMind made in learning the game of go, rocketing from square one to gaining the ability to eviscerate dozens of the game’s top minds simultaneously in under a year.
+He used as an example the “remarkable” progress Google DeepMind made in learning the game of Go, rocketing from square one to gaining the ability to eviscerate dozens of the game’s top minds simultaneously in under a year.

 Musk made his comments at a meeting of the National Governor’s Association in Providence, Rhode Island, earlier today.
 Although his remarks were significantly more dire and made with greater urgency, the inventor and entrepreneur has long been candid regarding his opinions of artificial intelligence and the threat he envisions it posing if left unchecked.
 The risk hasn’t stopped him from developing a method for connecting a human brain to AI software; however, he told the assembled gathering that part of his motivation for colonizing Mars is to provide a back-up residence for human civilization in the event that the AI we create slips its leash.